charlesmcmurry/McMurry-2021/README.md

 \
 You should be able to reproduce the results of my analysis as follows:
-  1. Download the Code folder.
+  1. Download this repository by clicking the "Code" box at the top of this screen and selecting "Download as Zip File."
 You will need to unzip the folder once you download it.
-Keep track of where you extract the files to, as you will need to know their location for step 3.
+Keep track of where you extract the Code folder to, as you will need to know its location for step 3.

   2. Download the Inputs folder as a zip file [HERE](https://drive.google.com/drive/folders/1z5aj1q4ZoSxWq6FmDAaHdJkt7zgmPrZl?usp=sharing).
 You will need to unzip the folder once you download it.
-Keep track of where you extract the files to, as you will need to know their location for step 3.
+Keep track of where you extract the Inputs folder to, as you will need to know its location for step 3.

   3. Open `master_script.R` (found in the Code folder) using RStudio.
 Under "3 - Set Directory Paths", change these variables as follows:
    * `code_path` should equal the filepath of the Code folder you downloaded (as a string)